RuntimeTools/appmetrics-elk/README.md

- timestamp               | The time when the monitoring event occurred hostName                | The hostname for the machine the monitored process is running on pid                     | The process ID for the monitored process
+ timestamp               | The time when the monitoring event occurred hostName                | The hostname for the machine the monitored process is running on pid                     | The process ID for the monitored process applicationName         | The JavaScript file used to launch the application, or a custom name

 Additional data is then included depending on the monitoring event.